jasonbayton/11ty/_src/blog/2023/04/a-new-venture.md

 I think it is primarily a problem of visibility; I ask my <span class="orange">S</span>on occasionally what he wants to be when he grows up for example, and like many other children it's typically Policeman, Fireman, Pilot, Doctor, Teacher.. roles that take a prominent, visible position in society.

-To address this, I am introducing **Mini Mobility: Modern Mobile Management for the next generation of Mobility Experts**
+To address this, I am introducing **Micro Mobility: Modern Mobile Management for the next generation of Mobility Experts**

 With this new venture, I am taking my decade of Enterprise Mobility expertise, and creating a series of educational books for children that will expose them early on to the Enterprise Mobility ecosystem.